Best Photo Spots at the Jersey Shore

 📱 Phone Photography Guide

-Most shore photos are taken on phones—and they can be stunning.
+Most shore photos are taken on phones—and they can get sharp, well-exposed results.
 Here's how to get professional-looking shots with what's in your pocket.

 Clean your lens